China virus triggers global rush for protective masks

 SEOUL/BEIJING (Reuters) - From South Korea to the Czech Republic, China’s coronavirus outbreak has triggered a massive surge in demand for protective masks, with factories scrambling to fill orders and shops selling out.

 Fears of infection have sent people rushing to pharmacies.
-In Hong Kong’s Kowloon district, anxious residents queued for seven hours on Thursday only to discover stores had sold out of masks. [nL4N29Z0Q0]
+In Hong Kong’s Kowloon district, anxious residents queued for seven hours on Thursday only to discover stores had sold out of masks.

 Manufacturers have had to ramp up production, with some running factories 24 hours a day.

-Note: (This story refiles to clarify attribution in paragraph 14)